aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. Make a `getEventsByDay()` function (today we'll put all our database functions in `db/index.js`).
 It should have a `day` parameter.
     * JOIN the `events` and `locations` tables WHERE `events.location_id = locations.id`
     * Filter (`where`) the results for only events where the day matches.
 Remember to pass the `day` when you call your function!
-    * Note that the `events` and `locations` tables both have `name` and `description` columns.
-How can you specify which one to use when?
-What is the shape of the data that the handlebars template is expecting? _Hint: look at the shape of the hard-coded sample data._
+    * Note that the `events` and `locations` tables both have `name` and `description` columns, how can you specify which one to use when?
+What is the shape of the data that the handlebars template is expecting? _Hint: look at the shape of the hard-coded sample data_
-    * If some data isn't displaying in the app, try using `console.log` to look at your data, so that you can compare it to the sample data.
+    * If some data isn't displaying in the app, try using `console.log` to look at your data, so that you can compare it to the sample data

 ### 3. Edit locations